-1 the prior conviction, that the person is presently not qualified.
-In determining whether the prior 2 conviction renders the person presently unqualified for the opportunity at issue, the following 3 factors must be considered:

-- (1) whether granting the employment, educational opportunity, housing or license at issue will facilitate the individual's reintegration into society, and thereby promote public safety, reduce recidivism, and encourage civic and personal responsibility, including the obligation of all individuals to support themselves and their families; - (2) the facts and circumstances underlying the crime and their relation, if any, to the duties or functions of the occupation, profession, or educational opportunity; - (3) any increased risk to the safety or welfare of individuals or the public if the opportunity is granted, including whether it will provide an opportunity for the commission of similar offenses; - (4) the person's rehabilitation and conduct since the offense, including whether the person has committed a felony or serious misdemeanor since conviction [and whether the individual has received a certificate of rehabilitation]; - (5) the individual's age when the offense was committed; - (6) the time elapsed since commission of the offense and release; and - (7) whether persons other than the applicant who have engaged in the prohibited conduct underlying the conviction, whether or not convicted, have been or would be disqualified. - (d) Subsection (b) is not applicable to law enforcement agencies (including the state attorney general, prosecutor's offices, police departments, sheriffs' departments, the state police, and the department of corrections).
-[However, law enforcement agencies may consider employment applications from persons with criminal records in their discretion).]
+1 departments, the state police, the department of corrections, and other law enforcement 2 agencies].
+3 (f) The state may disqualify a person from employment, education, or licensing if 4 the decisionmaker determines, based on the relevant facts and circumstances, including any 5 relevant facts and circumstances of the offense, that the person is presently unfit.
+In determining 6 whether the prior conviction renders the person presently unfit for the opportunity at issue, the 7 following factors must be considered: 8 (1) the policy of this state that former offenders should work, in order to 9 promote public safety, reduce recidivism, and encourage civic and personal responsibility, 10 including the obligation to support themselves and their families; 11 (2) the facts and circumstances underlying the crime and their relation, if 12 any, to the duties or functions of the occupation, profession, or educational endeavor; 13 (3) any increased risk to the safety or welfare of individuals or the public 14 if the opportunity is granted, including whether it will provides an opportunity for the 15 commission of similar offenses; 16 (4) the person's rehabilitation and conduct since the offense, including 17 whether the person has committed other serious offenses since conviction; 18 (5) the age of the person when the offense was committed; 19 (6) the time elapsed since commission of the offense and release; and 20 (7) whether persons other than the applicant who have engaged in the 21 prohibited conduct underlying the conviction, whether or not convicted, have been or would be 22 disqualified.